05/08/2017 0 Comments

 - It is painful: False.

 Our spay and neuter clinic in Toronto uses anaesthetics, compassion and experience to curb pain.
-Medication is also provided after the surgery at Brimley-Lawrence Animal Clinic.
+Medication is also provided after the surgery at our animal clinic.

 - The surgery is unsafe: False.